sikt-no/sds-komponentbibliotek/packages/core/README.md

 ## Design Tokens

-Created using [Style Dictionary](https://github.com/amzn/style-dictionary) and exported as CSS & JavaScript variables
+Created using [Style Dictionary](https://github.com/amzn/style-dictionary) and exported as CSS & JavaScript variables.
-Do not change these directly in the `/core/dist` output folder but rather in the `/core/tokens` source folder
+Do not change these directly in the `/core/dist` output directory but rather in the `/core/tokens` source directory.
-Note that Style Dictionary tokens follow a CTI (Category/Type/Item) naming pattern that may affect their outcome by what transforms are applied
+**Note** That Style Dictionary tokens follow a CTI (Category/Type/Item) naming pattern that may affect their outcome by what transforms are applied.

 ### Consume